XRPLF/xrpl-dev-portal/content/reference-rippled.md

 # Peer Protocol #

-Servers in the Ripple Consensus Ledger communicate to each other using the Ripple peer protocol, also known as RTXP.
+Servers in the XRP Ledger communicate to each other using the Ripple peer protocol, also known as RTXP.
 Peer servers connect via HTTPS and then perform an [HTTP upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) to RTXP.
 (For more information, see the [Overlay Network](https://github.com/ripple/rippled/blob/906ef761bab95f80b0a7e0cab3b4c594b226cf57/src/ripple/overlay/README.md#handshake) article in the [`rippled` repository](https://github.com/ripple/rippled).)

 ## Configuring the Peer Protocol ##

-In order to participate in the Ripple Consensus Ledger, `rippled` servers connects to arbitrary peers using the peer protocol.
+In order to participate in the XRP Ledger, `rippled` servers connects to arbitrary peers using the peer protocol.
 (All such peers are treated as untrusted, unless they are [clustered](tutorial-rippled-setup.html#clustering) with the current server.)

 Ideally, the server should be able to send _and_ receive connections on the peer port.
 You should forward the port used for the peer protocol through your firewall to the `rippled` server.
 The [default `rippled` configuration file](https://github.com/ripple/rippled/blob/develop/doc/rippled-example.cfg) listens for incoming peer protocol connections on port 51235 on all network interfaces.
 You can change the port used by editing the appropriate stanza in your `rippled.cfg` file.